HumanSignal/label-studio/docs/source/guide/storage.md

 - Make sure you specified the correct credentials.
     - For Amazon S3, see [Configuration and credential file settings](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) in the Amazon AWS Command Line Interface User Guide.
 Also be sure to check that they work from the [aws client](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
     - For GCS, see [Setting up authentication](https://cloud.google.com/storage/docs/reference/libraries#setting_up_authentication) in the Google Cloud Storage documentation.
-Your account must have the `Service Account Token Creator` role.
+Your account must have the **Service Account Token Creator** and **Storage Object Viewer** roles and **storage.buckets.get** access permission.
+See [Setting up authentication](https://cloud.google.com/storage/docs/reference/libraries#setting_up_authentication) and [IAM permissions for Cloud Storage](https://cloud.google.com/storage/docs/access-control/iam-permissions) in the Google Cloud Storage documentation.
+Also, if you're using a service account to authorize access to the Google Cloud Platform, make sure to activate it.
+See [gcloud auth activate-service-account](https://cloud.google.com/sdk/gcloud/reference/auth/activate-service-account) in the Google Cloud SDK: Command Line Interface documentation.

-- Make sure that files exist under the specified bucket or container prefix, and that your file filter regex matches them.
+- Make sure that files exist under the specified bucket or container prefix, and that your file filter regex matches the files.
 When you set the prefix, subfolders are not recursively scanned.

 ### Tasks don't load the way I expect

 If the tasks sync to Label Studio but don't appear the way that you expect, maybe with URLs instead of images or with one task where you expect to see many, check the following:
 - If you're placing JSON files in [cloud storage](storage.html), place 1 task in each JSON file in the storage bucket.
-If you want to upload a JSON file from your machine directly into Label Studio, you can place multiple tasks in one JSON file.
+If you want to upload a JSON file from local storage into Label Studio, you can place multiple tasks in one JSON file.
 - If you're syncing image or audio files, make sure **Treat every bucket object as a source file** is enabled.